codeborne/klite/README.md

 At attempt of very light-weight non-blocking http app template with support for Kotlin coroutines.

+Inspired by SparkJava, Jooby, etc, but simpler and better.

 ## Goals

 * Proper Kotlin coroutine support with working before/after filters for e.g. transactions and logging